Project Overview

 Iterate, User Test, Repeat

-Once I had my priorities defined, I began to iterate different design possibilities.
+Once I had my priorities defined, I began to iterate through different design directions.
 After checking in with the development team for feasibility, I prototyped and user tested different designs until I found the most successful paths.

 Before